ws-garcia/VBA-CSV-interface/docs/api/methods/sniffdelimiters.md

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }
 >Only some records will be used to guess the delimiters.
-The results of the analysis are stored in the *confObj* parameter, this means that the properties of the *confObj* object will be modified.
+The method is very accurate, but there is a risk of inaccuracy in some rare cases.
 {: .text-grey-dk-300 .bg-yellow-000 }

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)